 10 Top Tips for Surviving a Festival with Kids

 We love a Family Friendly Festival here at Mini Travellers and have some great reviews on the site linked to these posts, Dates of the Top 15 Family Friendly Festivals 2017 and Dates of the Top 16 Family Friendly Festivals 2018.
 Family Friendly Festivals are amazing and wonderful for children …

-With it’s laid back and family friendly festival atmosphere everywhere you look there are kids running around, chasing bubbles, practising circus skills and dancing to the live music.
+With its laid back and family friendly atmosphere, everywhere you look there are kids running around, chasing bubbles, practising circus skills and dancing to the live music.
 A perfect festival to enjoy live music and chill with friends.
-Consistently nominated as the “Best Family Friendly Festival” in the UK Festival Awards.
-This year will be the 14th Wychwood Festival and the organisers had clearly gone out of their way to make sure it was the best year yet for kids and families.
-You can read Travel Loving Families review of 2017 here.
+Consistently nominated as the “Best Family Festival” in the UK Festival Awards.
+This year will be the 15th Wychwood Festival and the organisers had clearly gone out of their way to make sure it was the best year yet for kids and families.
+You can read Travel Loving Family’s review of Wychwood Festival for 2018 here and Travel Loving Families review of Wychwood Festival 2017 here.

 FAMILY FRIENDLY FESTIVALS IN JULY 2018